aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Default: 2
    :Examples: ``--sim-crc-start 1``

-Sets the number of simulation iteration needed before starting the CRC checking in the turbo demodulation process.
+Set the number of simulation iteration needed before starting the CRC checking in the turbo demodulation process.

 .. note:: Available only for BFERI simulations.